Yi-Ding1/Scam_Detection_NB/README.md

 # Scam Detection with Naïve Bayes and Active Learning

 This project applies a multinomial Naïve Bayes model to detect scam messages, and explores the use of active learning to improve model performance.
 A supervised baseline model is compared against a semi-supervised model trained using selected informative instances.
-The analysis focuses on model representation, word-level feature importance, and classification confidence.
+The analysis focuses on model representation, feature importance, and classification confidence.

 ## Files Included